space

 This all proves a point that I make throughout this website, and yet it’s a point that many persons in contemporary society pretend not to notice: that eroticism is the cause of a multitude of mental health problems, and that it cures none of them.

-So what can you do?
-Well, as I also say throughout this website, real psychotherapy does not “get rid of” anything.
-The work of real psychotherapy is to interpret and dissolve the symptoms.
+So, what can you do?
+Well, real psychotherapy does not “get rid of” anything.
+The work of real psychotherapy is to interpret and understand the purpose of your symptoms so that, having been properly understood, they go away willingly.

 Back to the list of questions